seqcode/pegr/README.md

 sso.principle=none
 filesroot=/tmp
 ```
-More detailed instructions on the config file is provided at https://github.com/seqcode/pegr/wiki/Configurations.
+More detailed instructions on the config file are provided at https://github.com/seqcode/pegr/wiki/Configurations.

 5. Start PEGR.